ratpack/ratpack/ratpack-manual/src/content/chapters/40-dropwizard-metrics.md

 ## Built-in metrics

 Ratpack provides built-in metric collectors for key metrics.
-When metrics are enabled within your application using [`DropwizardMetricsModule`](api/ratpack/dropwizard/metrics/DropwizardMetricsConfig.html), the built-in metric collectors will automatically be enabled too.
+When metrics are enabled within your application using [`DropwizardMetricsModule`](api/ratpack/dropwizard/metrics/DropwizardMetricsConfig.html), the built,in metric collectors will automatically be enabled too.

 Ratpack has built-in metric collectors for: